-We have carried out an audit of Equinor focused on the helideck and management of emergency preparedness at Gina Krog.
+We have carried out an audit of Equinor focused on the management of operational risk for Hammerfest LNG.

 We have carried out an audit of Equinor focused on drilling and emergency preparedness on the Statfjord C facility.